MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/whats-new/pwa.md

 ![Microsoft Edge with one tab opened in a TODO list app, and PWAmp in the sidebar](./pwa-images/using-pwamp-in-sidebar.png)

-To learn more, see [Build PWAs for the sidebar in Microsoft Edge](../how-to/sidebar.md).
+To learn more, see [Build a PWA for the sidebar in Microsoft Edge](../how-to/sidebar.md).

 <!-- ====================================================================== -->